Don Tate

 Don Tate (born December 21, 1963) is an American author and illustrator of books for children.
-He is also an activist promoting racial and cultural inclusiveness in children's literature.
+Tate creates both fiction and nonfiction picture books, with a focus on the biographies of little-known historical figures.
+He is also a strong advocate for more literature that reflects and honors the lives of all young people.
 He notes that as a child he had to read the encyclopedia to discover a multicultural world; based on the children's books of his day he "thought the world was white".
-He co-founded the young African American blog The Brown Bookshelf and helps run the #WeNeedDiverseBooks campaign to improve diversity of material in children's books.
+He co-founded the Brown Bookshelf, a blog designed to push the awareness of African Americans writing and illustrating books for young people.
+Tate also assisted in the #WeNeedDiverseBooks campaign to help put more books featuring diverse characters into the hands of readers.

 Career

 Tate began his career as an illustrator with Say Hey: A Song of Willie Mays (Jump at the Sun/Hyperion, 2000), written by Peter Mandel.